nullromo/minintro.nvim/README.md

 [fixing this plugin](https://github.com/eoh-bse/minintro.nvim/pull/13) nor [accepting pull requests](https://github.com/eoh-bse/minintro.nvim/pull/14).

+I am open to any and all feedback and suggestions in the form of issues, pull requests, and e-mails.

 # nullromo/minintro.nvim

 If you just want a simple and lightweight startup intro that works, this plugin